mhvwerts/randommw/README.md

 Initialize the ziggurat algorithm, set the RNG and its random seed, and optionally "fast-forward" the generator.
 The random seed should always be supplied by the user, in order to have reproducible random number streams.
 If a different stream is needed, provide a different seed.

 If `sRan` is an empty string, the default generator will be used: MWC8222.
-At present, the possible choices for `sRan` are `"MWC8222"`, `"Lehmer64"`, `"Xoshiro256+"` and `"MELG19937"`.
+At present, the possible choices for `sRan` are `"MWC8222"`, `"Lehmer64"`, `"PCG64DXSM"`, `"Xoshiro256+"` and `"MELG19937"`.
 The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
 A RNG-specific routine uses this seed to fully initialize the RNG.

 For `uJumpsize > 0`, the initialization routine will "fast-forward" the generator, starting from the initially seeded state.
 This mechanism, often called "(block) splitting", is of importance for reliable parallelization of computer simulations.[2]
-In the case of `"Xoshiro256+"` and`"MELG19937"`, long "jumps" of the generator are performed algorithmically.
+In the case of `"PCG64DXSM"`, `"Xoshiro256+"` and`"MELG19937"`, long "jumps" of the generator are performed algorithmically.
 Each of the `uJumpsize` jumps fast-forwards the RNG by 2^192 (Xoshiro256+) or 2^256 (MELG19937) steps, giving access to a stream of random numbers that is guaranteed to be independent of the other streams from the same seed. `"MWC8222"` and `"Lehmer64"` do not provide such algorithmic jumps to independent sequences from the same seed.
 For these RNGs, we have resorted to using `uJumpsize` to initialize these generators differently from the same `uSeed` by forwarding the internal Splitmix64 generator used for initialization of these RNGs.
 This very probably leads to independent sequences, although there is no formal guarantee in this case.
-It is still better than simply using different seeds.
+It is still much better than simply using different seeds.

 ### `double DRanNormalZig(void)`